When was YWCA Metropolitan Chicago founded?

 What kinds of services does YWCA Metropolitan Chicago offer?

 Our services are focused on the areas of sexual violence and support services, economic empowerment and child care.
 Our mission to eliminate racism and empower women is actualized through a large breadth of our programs and services.

 How does your support of women’s rights relate to anti-racism?

 Since the 1930s, the YWCA has worked against prejudice and intolerance.
 The YWCA officially incorporated “the elimination of racism” into our mission statement thirty years ago, when we recognized that we could not achieve the empowerment of women without working for equality for all women, regardless of their color or creed.

 YWCA Metropolitan Chicago’s mission is to eliminate racism, empower women and promote peace, justice, freedom and dignity for all.
 We advocate for community action and public policy that advances economic security, promotes equality and human rights and improves safety and wellness for women and families.
 Our values are centered on equity and inclusion, and as a result, we pay particular attention to the issues impacting people of color.
-Click here for more information.
+Click here to see our full Advocacy Position.

 What classes does the YWCA offer?